Oscillation probabilities for a PT-symmetric non-Hermitian two-state system

 The squared mass eigenvalues \be m_\pm^2=\frac{1}{2}(m_1^2+m_2^2)\pm\frac{1}{2}\sqrt{(m_1^2-m_2^2)^2-4\mu^4} \ee are real, so long as the argument of the square root is positive, and the corresponding eigenvectors are

-where the normalisation factor $N$ is defined below and \be \eta\ \equiv\ \frac{2\mu^2}{|m_1^2-m_2^2|} \, . \ee
+where the normalisation factor $N$ is defined below and \be \eta \equiv \frac{2\mu^2}{|m_1^2-m_2^2|} \, . \ee

 The parameter $\eta$ must be less than or equal to unity for the eigenvalues to be real.
-At $\eta=1$, the eigenvalues merge, corresponding to an exceptional point at which the mass matrix becomes defective.
+At $\eta=1$, the eigenvalues coalesce, corresponding to an exceptional point at which the mass matrix becomes defective.
 Such exceptional points are novel features of non-Hermitian quantum theories and we will see that, in the context of flavour oscillations, the exceptional point is that at which the transition probabilities saturate for finite values of the Lagrangian parameters, in stark contrast to the Hermitian case.

 Since the squared mass matrix is not Hermitian, it is diagonalised by a similarity (rather than orthogonal) transformation, and its eigenvectors are not orthogonal with respect to the usual Hermitian scalar product (the Dirac inner product).
 Nevertheless, there exists in the regime where the eigenvalues are real an orthogonal inner product, which has been described at length in the existing literature, both in the case of non-Hermitian quantum mechanics (see, e.g, Refs.~\cite{Mostafazadeh:2001jk, Bender:2002vv, Bender:2005tb, Mannheim:2017apd}) and non-Hermitian quantum field theory (see Ref.~\cite{AEMB} for the present scalar theory and Ref.~\cite{Alexandre:2022uns} for a related Dirac fermion theory).
 Positive norms are obtained with respect to the so-called $\mathcal{C}'\mathcal{PT}$ inner product, where the transformation $\mathcal{C}'$ (not to be confused with charge conjugation in the case of quantum field theory, see Ref.~\cite{AEMB}) is an additional discrete symmetry of the Hamiltonian, i.e., $[\hat{H},\mathcal{C}']=0$, and this symmetry ensures unitarity~\cite{Bender:2002vv}.
+Finally, we note also that a scalar field theory may be considered as the continuous limit of a discrete system of spins, for which non-Hermitian Hamiltonians can be defined, see, e.g., \cite{Kattel:2023ras}.
+In this context, one should also be able to construct a positive norm, since this is required for a consistent description of the $\mathcal{PT}$-symmetric phase.